Chia-Network/terraform-modules/chianode/readme.md

 - `application_tag` - The application - chia-blockchain, faucet, etc
 - `component_tag` - The component of the application - dns-introducer, fullnode, farmer, etc
 - `network_tag` - Network - mainnet, testnet, etc

+## Provisioning

+Once the node is up, provisioning is done with Ansible.
+Ansible roles are available in the [ansible-roles repo](https://github.com/Chia-Network/ansible-roles)